sportsclimbs/sportclimbs-2/content/peak/stoney/darlton/_index.md

 ## Introduction {.mt2}

 This crag was made famous in 2021 when Tom Cruise visited to use it for a train crash stunt in the film *Mission Impossible 7*.
 The quarry is situated on the opposite side of the road to Stoney West.
 The main wall gives a number of tough wall climbs on generally good rock in a typical quarry setting.
-There are also a number of easy sport climbs on the opposite, south facing White Stripes Wall though the rock is less reliable here.
+There are also a number of easy sport climbs on the opposite, south facing White Stripes Wall though the rock is less reliable here so care should be taken.

+## Conditions

+The rock generally dries quickly after rain.
+The Main Wall, also known as Shady Wall, faces north west and stays in the shade until late afternoon.
+The White Stipes Wall is the opposite and faces south east and is the sun most of the day.

 ## Approaches